Aldaviva/SunsUpStreamsUp/Readme.md

 ### Updating
 1. Download the [latest release ZIP file](https://github.com/Aldaviva/SunsUpStreamsUp/releases/latest) for your operating system and CPU architecture.
-1. Extract the executable file (`SunsUpStreamsUp` or `SunsUpStreamsUp.exe`) from the ZIP file to the installation directory.
+1. Extract the executable file (`SunsUpStreamsUp` or `SunsUpStreamsUp.exe`) from the ZIP file to your installation directory.
 Do not overwrite your existing `appsettings.json`.

 ## Configuration
 1. Launch OBS and go to Tools › WebSocket Server Settings.